VoChrisK/job-search-prep/notes/leetcode-notes.md

 * Good Leetcode problem for the Map data structure: https://leetcode.com/problems/copy-list-with-random-pointer/description/

 ## Looping in JS
-* For of is used for iterable object like arrays
+* For of is used for iterable data structures like arrays, strings, etc.
 * For in is used for objects

 ## Sorting in JS